hosszubalazs/evil_snek/README.md

 ## How to use

 The project only works on Microsoft Windows operating system.
-As Diablo is only released for Windows, this should not be an issue.
+As Diablo is only released for Windows, this is not a new restrictions.

 1. Obtain [Diablo](https://www.gog.com/game/diablo) from GoG
+2. Make sure `python`, `pip`, and `virtualenv` is is installed.
+Latest versions suggested.
-2. Checkout the repository, activate the virtual environment, install dependencies
+3. Checkout the repository, create and activate the virtual environment, install dependencies from `requirements.txt`
-3. Start Diablo in windowed mode.
+4. Start Diablo in windowed mode.
 Currently the cropping expects that the window title bar is visible, do not use fullscreen-windowed mode.
-4. Start the app: `python evil_snek\app.py`
+5. Start the app: `python evil_snek\app.py`
-5. Marvel in the beauty..
+6. Marvel in the beauty..

 ## Development guide